JeffreyMinucci/bee_neonic_abc/README.md

-# varroapop_abc
+# bee_neonic_abc
-Analysis of the VarroaPop model and field data using Approximate Bayesian Computation
+Analysis of honey bee colony neonicotinoid feeding study data, using the VarroaPop model and Approximate Bayesian Computation